Select one or more colors from the Flexoki palette.

 Character string specifying the form of color code (default =

-).- palette
+"hex").- palette

 Name of the chosen color palette;

-is the only option at this time.
+flexokiis the only option at this time.

 Value

-, a scalar (or vector) of one (or more) hexadecimal color code(s).
+For code = "hex", a scalar (or vector) of one (or more) hexadecimal color code(s).

-, a tibble with columns c("red", "green", "blue")
+For code = "rgb", a tibble with columns c("red", "green", "blue")

 Details

-There are three different options for monochromatic base hues: off-white (col = "paper"
+There are three different options for monochromatic base hues: off-white (col = "paper"), black (col = "black"), and a 12-level gray-scale (col = "gray" or col = "base").

-argument and offered in 12 increasing levels of saturation.
+There are several options for accent colors, each specified using the col argument and offered in 12 increasing levels of saturation.
 The color options are:

 c("red", "orange", "yellow", "green", "cyan", "blue", "purple", "magenta")